“Use your time and use it well, for what matters most to you.”

 There’s a chapter in Teva’s book called “The Dead Bird” that recounts the time she found a dead songbird by the side the road.
 Young Teva was bewitched by “the roughness of its skin, the smooth symmetry of its feathers, the dull glass of its inert eyes.”
 By the unexpected magic of such a close encounter with the natural world, of a creature’s vulnerability and of her power to protect its dignity, even in death.

-“Building up to that, I had been really not very able,” says Teva.
+“Building up to that, I had been really not very able,” she says.
 “I was doing palliative radiation for my bone metastases, but my back was really bad and I had trouble lifting things.
 I wasn’t very strong and I had to have some surgery, so I was recovering from that.”

 Still, Teva prepared to take the trip.
 She had a backup plan: a friend was coming along in case she needed help carrying her bag.
 But by the time September came around, she’d healed from surgery, the radiation had significantly minimized the pain in her bones, and she’d found a “super-light backpack” at Mountain Equipment Co-op that placed most of the bag’s weight on her hips instead of her back (“They were really helpful!”).